lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

         - By identifying and collecting indicators against the known phases, the model provides a framework for assigning  mitigations against also the probable upcoming efforts - leading into a cat and mouse game of adversarial engineering.

 - MITRE ATT&CK is maintained by a non-profit organization
-    - Provides a highly detailed framwork of the structure and applicaple methods for cyber warfare and general mischief, along with their corresponding mitigations.
+    - Provides a [highly detailed framwork](https://attack.mitre.org/matrices/enterprise/) of the structure and applicaple methods for cyber warfare and general mischief, along with their corresponding mitigations.
         - The framework shouldn't have any commercial or other limitations for anyone to take advantage of the provided information.
         - The openess obviously swings both ways, and I would assume that while providing a solid ground for protection against even APT kinds of threats, the MITRE framework also works as a playbook for malicious actors against maybe not so well informed targets.

+##### Ponderings
 While Kill Chain has lots of interesting insight, and the model is clearly laid out and supposingly relatively easy to apply on mitigating real life threat, the publicly available research paper is from a point of time.
 Meanwhile MITREs framework is constantly reviewed against emerging incidents, and therefore it should be applicaple also to the threats of tomorrow by anyone concerned.
-Locheed Martin does seem to have kept up the research, but at least to a peasant in the field, their public offering does come out as a marketing front end ([source](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html#Resources)).
+Locheed Martin does seem to have kept up the research, but at least to a peasant in the field, their public offering does come out as [a marketing front end](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html#Resources).

 On the other hand, these shouldn't be competing against each other, and I suppose one can find complementary use of both - While having also a good amount of detail, the publicly available Kill chain -model provides a higher level scaffolding, while MITRE:S framework really deep dives on very spesific technical details related to potential threats and their possible mitigations.